The Running Ground

 Nicholas Thompson

-Nicholas Thompson is the CEO of The Atlantic, an American magazine founded in 1857, which earned the top honor for magazines, General Excellence, at the National Magazine Awards in 2022, 2023, and 2024.
-Before joining The Atlantic, he was the editor in chief of Wired and an editor at The New Yorker.
+Nicholas Thompson is the CEO of The Atlantic, an American magazine founded in 1857, which earned the top honor for magazines, General Excellence, at the National Magazine Awards in both 2022 and 2023.
+In his time as CEO, the company has seen record subscriber growth.
+Before joining The Atlantic, he was the editor-in-chief of Wired magazine.
+He is also a former contributor for CBS News and has previously served as editor.
 He has long been a competitive runner; in 2021, he set the American record for men 45+ in the 50K race.
-In 2025, he became the top-ranked runner in the world in his age group for the 50-mile run.
-He lives in Brooklyn, New York, with his wife and three sons.
 More by Nicholas Thompson

 Decorative Carat